superkabuki/threefive_is_scte35/trigger.md

 # A better Way

-> I used a function arg like that for years, but then a guy sent me a pull request for a new method.
+> I used a function arg like that for years, but then a guy sent me a pull request with a decode_next() method.
-> decode_next() is a python generator taat yields a threefive.Cue instance when  SCTE-35 is found in an mpegts Stream.
+> decode_next() is a python generator that yields a threefive.Cue instance when SCTE-35 is found in an mpegts Stream.

 * Stream.decode_next() works great in a for loop
 * You can do anything you want with the SCTE-35 Cue.